Alien: Rogue Incursion: How to Understand Part 2 – Current Guide

 Advertisement

-When entering a new area, do three things in order: stop, check the space in front of you, then identify your retreat path.
-Only after that should you commit to looting or moving deeper.
-In a game built around uncertainty, knowing where you will back up matters more than reacting a half-second faster to a scare.
+The Xenomorph moves through vents, which means your tracker will show contacts that vanish and reappear from unexpected angles.
+Use it to know that something is near, then confirm the actual route visually.
+When you enter a new area, do three things in order: stop, check the space in front of you, then identify your retreat path.
+Only after that should you commit to looting or pushing deeper.
+Knowing where you will back up matters more than reacting half a second faster to a scare.

-2. Build your own landmarks because the environment can blur together
+2. Build your own landmarks so the facility doesn’t blur together

-The practical fix is low-tech but effective.
-Use environmental anchors: a distinct doorway, a broken panel, a ladder, a room with brighter lighting, a locked side route, or a container cluster you already searched.
-Mentally tag each junction by what is unique there.
-If you keep moving while vaguely thinking “I came from somewhere behind me,” you will waste resources and time.
+The GES facility loops back on itself, and corridors look similar.
+Use environmental anchors: a distinct doorway, a broken panel, a ladder, a brighter room, a locked clearance door, or a container cluster you already searched.
+Tag each junction by what is unique there.
+If you keep moving while vaguely thinking “I came from somewhere behind me,” you will waste time and supplies.
+This matters even more if you are following a “Part 2” video: match the creator’s route to fixed landmarks, not to their timing.

-That means holding a reserve instead of emptying supplies to make a hallway feel comfortable.
-Search thoroughly, but do it with an exit plan.
-If a room is optional and already costing too much in ammo, health, or positioning, back off and continue your objective route.
-In this kind of game, over-clearing is often the expensive mistake.
+Do not play as if one clean sweep makes an area permanently safe.
+Hold a reserve instead of emptying supplies to make a hallway feel comfortable.
+Search thoroughly, but always with an exit plan.
+If a side room is optional and already costing too much ammo, health, or positioning, back off and continue toward Carver.
+Over-clearing is the expensive mistake in this game.

 FinalBoss // Gear